pa4080/spasov-me/README.md

   - [x] Blog post public
   - [x] MD Syntax highlighting
   - [ ] MD Images with captions
-  - [ ] Blog posts icon - to be icon of the base category - blog, reference, etc.
   - [ ] Copy button for the post's code snippets

 - Tag Icons